epistemehealth/about-source/content/policy/submission-guidelines.md

 ### Crossmark Participation

 Enriched metadata is registered using Crossref's [Crossmark](https://www.crossref.org/services/crossmark/) service which requires the publisher to ensure that readers can be readily alerted to "substantial changes such as the retraction of an article due to an error, or a correction to an author’s name".
-For more, see our [Copyright and Fair Dealing Policy]({{< ref "crossmark-policy.md" >}}).
+For more, see our [Crossmark Policy: Corrections and Retractions]({{< ref "crossmark-policy.md" >}}).